 - Keep your dog away from kitty litter and enticing piles of dog poo.

 - Talk to your vet or breeder about recommended diets.

 - Feed the best-quality food you can afford.

 - Consider a prebiotic or probiotic dog food.

 - Slow down the rate at which your dog ingests food.

 - Consider adding pumpkin to your dog’s diet.

 - Don’t give your dog table scraps!

 Even if you don't purchase a bloat bowl, there are other ways to get them to slow down their consumption of food.
-You can give it to them in a Kong toy and have them have to work to get at the food, thus slowing them down.
+You can give it to them in a Kong toy or another feeder toy and have them have to work to get at the food, thus slowing them down.

 Adding something like yogurt or pumpkin to their diet can also promote good bacteria in the intestines and reduce toxic buildup.
 Even though yogurt is a dairy product, it miraculously does help dogs’ stomachs encourage good bacterial growth and is recommended by many vets.
 Check to see what amount is right for your size dog.